in1side/LoLTournaments/README.md

 ## TODO:
 1. ~~Basic front-end that connects to API~~
 2. ~~User login/create account~~
-3. ~~Store and get user id on client-side~~ Authorize Auth0 profile to be sent back
+3. ~~Store and get user id on client-side -> Authorize Auth0 profile to be sent back~~
 4. Handle fetch error and success (includes server response formats)
 5. Change DB to catch errors and not crash
 6. ~~Show list of teams~~